ebelious/Self-Hosted/SOC-Stack.md

 ## Install [CoPilot](https://github.com/socfortress/CoPilot)

-grab the rpo from their github
+grab the repo from their github
 ```
 git clone https://github.com/socfortress/CoPilot.git
 cd CoPilot
 cp .env.example .env
 ```
-edit the `.env` file and add passwords the the `REPLACE_ME` sections and add ther servers IP to the `ALERT_FORWARDING`IP
+edit the `.env` file and add passwords the the `REPLACE_ME` sections and add the servers IP to the `ALERT_FORWARDING`IP

-Edit the docker-compose.yml and edit the host port for copilot-frontend to a non default port, also do the same for the minio contianer host port.
+Edit the docker-compose.yml and edit the host port for copilot-frontend to a nondefault port, also do the same for the minio container host port.

 ```
 docker-compose up -d
 ```

-To get the `admin` credentials forthe GUI we need to run this command.
+To get the `admin` credentials for the GUI we need to run this command.
 The `plain` value is the password we need
 ```
 docker logs "$(docker ps --filter ancestor=ghcr.io/socfortress/copilot-backend:latest --format "{{.ID}}")" 2>&1 | grep "Admin user password"
 ```

-Now we will add our connections we need to CoPilot.
+Now we will add the connections we need to CoPilot.
 ```
 wazuh-indexer: copilot user - port 9200
 wazuh-manager: wazuh-wui user - port 55000